capital-G/highlightjs-supercollider/README.md

-# supercollider - a  sclang language grammar for highlightjs
+# sclang language grammar for [highlight.js](https://highlightjs.org/)

 ![license](https://badgen.net/badge/license/MIT/blue)

+Allows highlighting of sclang source code via `highlight.js`.
+This is a fork of <https://github.com/highlightjs/highlightjs-supercollider>.

-> sclang is the language of the audio synthesis platform SuperCollider
+*sclang* is the language of the audio synthesis platform [SuperCollider](https://github.com/supercollider).

 The implementation details are lent from <https://github.com/highlightjs/highlightjs-cypher> and <https://github.com/highlightjs/highlightjs-robots-txt>.

 ## Usage

-Simply include the Highlight.js library in your webpage or Node app, then load this module.

 ### Static website or simple usage